-30.1 Effective Date.
-The Agreement shall become effective on the date it is ratified by both parties and remain in effect through June 30, 2016.

-(a) Renegotiations for the agreement term July 1, 2014 through June 30, 2015 shall begin no later than May 2, 2014, and shall include Articles 23 and 30 and up to two additional articles to be chosen by each party.

-(b) The parties may agree to include other subjects in their renegotiations.

-30.2 Amendments.
-In the event the Board and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties.
+- 30.1 Effective Date.
+The Agreement shall become effective on the date it is ratified by both parties and remain in effect through June 30, 2016. - 30.2 Amendments.
+In the event the Board and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties. - 30.3 Notice.

-30.3 Notice.
 Either party may reopen articles in accordance with Section 30.1 by providing written notice by April 1st of the contract year.
-Notices hereunder shall be provided in writing and shall be addressed to the President of the FSU Chapter of the United Faculty of Florida and to the Board of Trustees of Florida State University at the Human Resources Office.

-30.4 Negotiations for the agreement term July 1, 2016 through June 30, 2019 shall begin no later than May 15, 2016.

-(a) Parties shall inform the other party in writing by April 15, 2016 of any articles to be negotiated.

-(b) Any article not listed shall be maintained unchanged in the new agreement.

-(c) Any article may be opened for negotiation at a later date by mutual agreement of the parties.
+Notices hereunder shall be provided in writing and shall be addressed to the President of the FSU Chapter of the United Faculty of Florida and to the Board of Trustees of Florida State University at the Human Resources Office. - 30.4 Negotiations for the agreement term July 1, 2016 through June 30, 2019 shall begin no later than March 1, 2016. - (a) Parties shall inform the other party in writing by February 1, 2016 of any articles to be negotiated. - (b) Any article not listed shall be maintained unchanged in the new agreement. - (c) Any article may be opened for negotiation at a later date by mutual agreement of the parties.